theopenconversationkit/tock-react-kit/README.md

 This history loads at the creation of the chat and is stored in the local storage of the browser.
 The number of persisted messages can be configured with the `localStorage.maxMessageCount` setting.

+By default, the persisted history is serialized as plain JSON by `createDefaultHistorySerialization()`.
+Setting `localStorage.encryptionKey` to a function returning a raw key string instead selects `createEncryptedHistorySerialization(encryptionKey)`, which encrypts the stored history with AES-GCM.
+Its decrypt operation remains compatible with existing plain-JSON and `v1`-encrypted histories.
+Both factories are publicly exported.
+If neither built-in serialization meets your needs, `localStorage.historyEncryption` lets you fully replace it with a custom `{ encrypt, decrypt }` implementation (in which case `encryptionKey` is ignored).

 Example:

 ```js